Golden Horde: Öz Beg Khan (1313–1341)

+The Mongols had undermined the strength of Galicia and Volhynia, where the Danilovichi had sought to improve internal conditions in the country from the late 13th-century, with Yuri I assuming the royal title (rex Russiae) during his reign, but the Lithuanian grand dukes managed to build a strong army and administration as well as uniting the Lithuanian and Belarusian provinces under their rule.
+Following Yuri's death in 1308, the situation in Galicia and Volhynia quickly deteriorated, with both of his sons dying in 1323, leading to the throne to be offered to Boleslav of Mazovia.
+He was confirmed by Öz Beg as "Yuri II".
+Gediminas of Lithuania gained control of Kiev and installed his brother Fedor as prince, but the principality's tribute to the Khan continued.
+On a campaign a few years later, the Lithuanians under Fedor included the Khan's baskak in their entourage.
+Yuri II married a daughter of Gediminas and possibly gave his daughter in marriage to a son of Gediminas, leading to Öz Beg to intervene to prevent the plans of Poland and Lithuania.
+Mongol forces raided the borderlands of Lithuania in 1336 and then Lublin in Poland the next year.
+The prince of Smolensk defied Öz Beg's authority, instead recognizing the suzerainty of Gediminas.
+After the sudden death of Yuri II, who had no heirs, a committee of Galician boyars led by Dmytro Dedko took control of the city; a detachment of Mongol troops was sent to protect Galicia and Volhynia from the Poles, who were forced to retreat but did not give up on their claims to the region.

 A decree, issued probably by Mengu-Timur, allowing the Franciscans to proselytize, was renewed by Öz Beg in 1314. Öz Beg allowed the Christian Genoese to settle in Crimea after his accession, but the Mongols sacked their outpost Sudak in 1322 when the Genoese clashed with the Turks.
 The Genoese merchants in the other towns were not molested.
 Pope John XXII requested Öz Beg to restore Roman Catholic churches destroyed in the region. Öz Beg signed a new trade treaty with the Genoese in 1339 and allowed them to rebuild the walls of Caffa.
 In 1332 he allowed the Venetians to establish a colony at Tanais on the Don.
 In 1333, when Ibn Battuta visited Sudak, he found the population to be predominantly Turkish.